djm/table_rex/README.md

 Currently supports output in:

-* customisable ASCII format.
+* in customisable ASCII format.
-* more coming soon..
+* with your own renderer.

 ####Features